-Dylan Price is an associate in the Business Trial and Entertainment, Technology and Advertising Practice Groups in the firm's Century City office.
+Dylan Price is a partner in the Business Trial and Entertainment, Technology and Advertising Practice Groups in the firm's Century City office.

 Areas of Practice

 Dylan’s intellectual property practice includes representing clients in disputes involving copyright, trademark and right of publicity claims.
-Dylan advises clients on copyright issues, including the analysis of fair use defenses under Section 107 of the U.S. Copyright Act, and provides guidance to clients in navigating the contours of the Digital Millennium Copyright Act (“DMCA”), including the DMCA’s take down and counter notice procedures.
+He helps intellectual property owners police their intellectual property rights and has secured a number of pre-litigation settlements for his clients through his aggressive representation.
+Dylan also counsels filmmakers and producers on intellectual property clearance issues and risk mitigation strategies, including the analysis of fair use defenses under Section 107 of the U.S. Copyright Act, and provides guidance to new media clients in navigating the contours of the Digital Millennium Copyright Act (“DMCA”), including the DMCA’s take down and counter notice procedures.

 Dylan also represents various corporate clients involved in business, tort, insurance and consumer class action litigations.
-Dylan has substantial experience representing foreign clients challenging personal jurisdiction in actions based on both contract and the so-called “stream of commerce” theory, and has obtained dismissals on behalf of multiple clients based on the lack of “minimum contacts” under the federal due process standard for jurisdiction.
-Dylan has also represented a number of national retailers in consumer class actions involving consumer privacy statutes, including California’s Song-Beverly Credit Card Act (and its Massachusetts equivalent), Shine the Light Act and Club Card Act.
+He represents foreign clients challenging personal jurisdiction in actions based on both contract and the so-called “stream of commerce” theory, and has obtained dismissals on behalf of multiple clients based on the lack of “minimum contacts” under the federal due process standard for jurisdiction.
+Dylan has also represented a number of national retailers and fashion companies in consumer class actions involving consumer privacy statutes and false advertising claims relating to outlet store pricing practices.

 Dylan served as lead counsel for a distribution company in an Independent Film & Television Alliance (“IFTA”) arbitration involving participation accounting claims and complex allocation issues relating to DVD box set and television licensing revenues.